fuafa/not-a-hub/src/posts/TypeGuard.md

 ---
-title: Special Types in TypeScript
+title: any, never, unknown in TypeScript
 url: TypeGuard
 tags:
-  - suki
-  - test
+  - TypeScript
 date: 2018.10.10
 author: fuafa
-type: hidden
+type: todo
-desc: xxxx
+desc: um...
 ---

 1. TypeScript's `any` assigns to thing, but TypeScript's `{} | void` only assigns to `{} | void` (存疑)